 Be sure to keep expanding your knowledge about sharks and their watery world.
 When you stay up to date on available resources as well as threats to sharks and our vital ocean ecosystems, you ensure their protection for future generations.
 Use your favorite search engine to learn more about issues threatening sharks and the health of our oceans and how you can take further action in conserving and protecting them.

-Let's get you started!
-Take a read through from these great organizations that are making real headway in conservationism & ocean outreach:
+For more ideas and ways you can help save sharks as well as become more sustainable check out our SHARK BLOG!
+Plus, to get your started, take a read through from these great organizations that are making real headway in conservationism & ocean outreach: